tlab-wide/Smartpole-VR-AWSIM/README.md

 1. **Prerequisites**
    - Windows PC
-   - Oculus Quest 2 or newer
+   - Meta Quest 2 or newer
    - USB-C cable for PC connection
    - Oculus Link software installed

 2. **Setup Steps**
-   - Connect your Oculus Quest to your PC using the USB-C cable
+   - Connect your Meta Quest to your PC using the USB-C cable
-   - Enable Oculus Link in your Quest settings
+   - Enable Meta Quest Air Link in your Quest settings
    - Open the project in Unity
    - Select your desired VR scenario from `Assets/AWSIM/Scenes/Main/`
    - Click the Play button in Unity